Cardinal Vaughan Memorial School

 They have a common desire to explain the behaviour of individuals based on the workings of the mind.
 In every area, psychologists must apply scientific methodology.
 They formulate theories, test hypotheses through observation and experiment, and analyse the findings with statistical techniques that help them identify important findings.

-At Cardinal Vaughan we follow the Edexcel specification; course code (9PS0).
+At the Vaughan we follow the Edexcel specification; course code (9PS0)

-In Lower Sixth you will learn about four topic areas in psychology; social psychology, cognitive psychology, biological psychology and learning theories.
+In Year One you will learn about four Topic Areas in psychology: these are social psychology, cognitive psychology, biological psychology and learning theories.

 • Content – Theories and research